IqmalHakim96/Semantic-Segmentation-of-Nuclei-Image/README.md

 # Semantic-Segmentation-of-Nuclei-Image

 ## Introduction
-The purpose of the project is to detect cell nuclei using image segmentation process on bimedical images.
+The purpose of the project is to detect cell nuclei using image segmentation process on biomedical images.
 In this project, the U-net architecture was used to trained for image segmentation.
 The aim was to correctly segment the portion where the nuclei were seen.

 ## Methodology